Now we continue the lesson on dream resolution and focus on examples. If you haven’t already done so, read:

 - One other clue to note: the dreamer plays a direct role in the story, not the role of observer or witness.
 That implies his direct involvement in the central subject or idea of the dream.

 - Resolution: recognize the danger and act accordingly.
 In this case, the first action to take is find another supplier.

 Consider situations where people are said to pursue or be pursued, to chase or be chased.
 You pursue a job opportunity.
 You chase a dream or a lead.
-You pursue someone when you want information from them.
+You pursue someone you want information from.
 You chase money.
 You pursue romantic or sexual interests.
 Situations like these are likely to be turned into physical representations of chases and pursuits.
 The dream acts out the idea.

 It might be too obvious, but imagine a clown pursuing you with a bouquet of flowers and you react by accepting the flowers.
-Now imagine that someone who cracks a lot of jokes is pursuing you romantically.
+Now imagine that someone who cracks a lot of jokes is pursuing you romantically with the intent of marriage.
 What does your reaction say?
-It probably shows that you are interested in the person.
+It probably shows that you are interested in the person!
 You might not realize it consciously.
 I’ve seen this scenario play out a thousand different ways in dreams that all boil down to deciding whether to a). accept someone’s romantic interest, or b). pursue someone romantically.
-The clown and the flowers connect the dream with your life.
+The clown and the flowers symbolically connect the dream with the suitor and his romantic interest.

 On the other hand, maybe you aren’t really trying.